Updated June 20, 2022

 - We have increased how often we deep clean our facilities and have been distributing additional personal protective equipment (PPE) and antiviral products in all of our treatment facilities.

-- We’ve incorporated Ozone Sanitization into our deep clean process
+- Ozone Sanitization implemented into our deep clean process and during room cleans between clients.

 - All office space decor and layout has been changed to allow for effective deep cleaning.